-For as the number of stock funds soared, so did the variety of objectives and policies they follow.
+As the number of stock funds soared, so did the variety of objectives and policies they follow.
 In 1950, the stock fund sector was dominated by funds that invested largely in highly-diversified portfolios of U.S. corporations with large market capitalizations, with volatility roughly commensurate that of the Standard & Poor's 500 Stock Index.
 And today such middle-of-the-road funds represent a distinct minority of the total.
-While 2,450 of the 3,650 equity funds measured by Morningstar are considered diversified U.S. stock funds, only 560 funds would now closely resemble their blue-chip ancestors.2
+While 2,524 of the 3,599 equity funds measured by Morningstar are considered diversified U.S. stock funds, only 572 funds now closely resemble their blue-chip ancestors.

-In addition to the diversified U.S. funds, there are 450 specialized funds focused on narrow industry segments, from technology to telecommunications (particular favorites during the late bubble), and 750 international funds, running the gamut from diversified funds owning shares of companies all over the globe to highly specialized funds focusing on particular nations, from China to Russia to Israel.
-We offer a fund for every purpose under heaven.
+In addition to the diversified U.S. funds, there are 381 specialized funds focused on narrow industry segments, from technology to telecommunications (particular favorites during the late bubble), and 694 international funds, running the gamut from diversified funds owning category, and 14% of the Morningstar all-equity fund total.